John Macdonald (sportsman): Edinburgh University and cricket career

 Macdonald attended the University of Edinburgh, graduating with a medical degree in 1884.
 He played for the University at cricket, and while a student he represented Scotland at cricket in a three-day international against the Australians in September 1880, at the age of 18.
 He also played for Scotland in an exhibition game against a group of American tourists, the Gentlemen of Philadelphia, in June 1884.
 He was captain of the University side throughout 1884 and scored over 1,000 runs that year.
 During his time at the university, he also switched from rugby football to association football.
 He captained the University's football team.

 Football career

 Macdonald represented a Glasgow select side in 1885 in a 5–2 victory against a London select side at The Oval.
 He made one appearance for Scotland in March 1886, against England.
-In doing so he became the first Scotsman to represent their country at both cricket and football; it would be another 50 years before another sportsman (Scot Symon) represented Scotland at both sports.
+In doing so he became the first Scotsman to represent his country at both cricket and football; it would be another 50 years before another sportsman (Scot Symon) represented Scotland at both sports.
 In that match he played as a left half, though he usually played as a "strong and capable centre-half."
 He also played as an amateur for Queen's Park, making 11 appearances.